Epigenetics of chronic pain: Histone methylation

 In histone methylation, methyl groups are added to individual amino acids in histone proteins, and gene expression can be enhanced or repressed, depending on the location and degree of methylation on any given histone.
-Epigenetic alterations in gene expression are responsive to changes in an organism's experience and environment, making it a dynamic and intriguing field of study.
+Epigenetic alterations in gene expression are responsive to changes in an organism's experience and environment.

 The methylation of Lys27 histone H3 at a proinflammatory cytokine promoter (MCP-3) has been shown to decrease in spinal injury models.
 This decrease in methylation increased the production of pro-inflammatory cytokines, which regulate immune system function, long-term.
 This was shown to lead to central sensitization and a neuropathic, or chronic, pain-like state.

 In addition to histones, certain regions of DNA undergo frequent epigenetic modifications.
 CpG islands are regions of DNA in which there is a high density of CpGs, nucleotides cytosine and guanine linked by a phosphate group.
 They are frequently methylated, and their modification has important implications in changing gene expression.
 Within rodent inflammatory pain models, levels of methylation of CpG islands in DNA have been linked to the nociceptive, or pain, threshold.

 In regards to clinical relevance, hypermethylation of CpG islands are very often seen in cancerous cells, which is a disease strongly associated with chronic pain.
 Recent human studies have suggested the hypermethylation of CpG islands in malignant cells may be associated with enhanced production of pro-nociceptive peptides, providing a potential explanation for cancer-induced pain.
 Research in the field points to pharmacological intervention of DNA methylation as a promising new direction.